 What are Media Library Targets about?

 You might have already used the previously introduced Style Guide Targets functionality to granulate your Style Guide and tailor parts of it to certain targets.
 With Media Library Targets, you can take this break down to the asset level, meaning that you can define the visibility of your assets for different departments, markets, and more.

 How to set up Media Library Targets?

 As with the Style Guide Targets, you can set up targets, and assign them to users and user groups, on the ‘Usage Overview’ page.
-To enter the usage management page, click on your profile picture > 'Usage Overview'.
+To reach the 'Usage Overview' page you can add '/usage' (e.g. demo.frontify.com/usage) to your domain or click on your profile picture > 'Access Management'.
 Then, switch to the “Targets” tab to create new targets.
 You can define the target name, and add a description.